avik-das/giferly/README.md

 # Install the necessary dependencies (example given for Ubuntu)
 sudo apt install erlang erlang-esdl-dev

-# build the application
+# Build the application
 make

-# run the application with the demo input file
+# Run the application with the demo input file
 make run

-# run the application with a different input file
+# Run the application with a different input file.
+While many files have been
-# note that there are many bugs, so many files won't work
+# tested, it's likely some file will expose a bug in the program.
 make run IN=gfx/rgb-stripes.gif

 # run the tests